 Vivo has become the second largest smartphone brand in India beating Samsung during the fourth quarter of 2019, according to IDC.

 Vivo also became the leader in the offline retail channel, ahead of Samsung on the back of multiple price drops across major models.
+Due to the continuous release of more techy, stylish, and advanced vivo phones, vivo easily strengthened its position in the smartphone market for mid-range phones.

 Samsung slipped to third position in Indian smartphone business, registering 15.4 percent decline in Q4.
 The refreshed Galaxy As series was unable to sustain its momentum owing to a delay in launch time and a gap in phasing out the older Galaxy A.